Socialist League of Malawi: Internal Structure

 The party seemed to have been formed in its majority by exiles from the Northern part of Malawi.
-This led to internal critic documented in a letter sent to Mwaungulu by another Malawian who, during the time the letter was written, studied in Sweden and met with a high ranked LESOMA member in Norway in 1985 with whom he talked about that matter.
-Another critic raised by him was the complete absence of women in the steering committee.
+This led to internal criticism documented in a letter sent to Mwaungulu by another Malawian who, during the time the letter was written, studied in Sweden and met with a high-ranking LESOMA member in Norway in 1985 with whom he talked about that matter.
+Another criticism raised was the complete absence of women in the steering committee.
 A German specialist on Malawian political history roughly estimates that the total number of LESOMA members was several thousands.
 He also regards LESOMA as the most important Malawian party opposed to the dictatorship of Hastings Banda.

 International Solidarity and Political Legacy

 From 1975 until 1978 LESOMA received some support from the GDR.
 This support included a one-year journalistic training in the GDR of two members of LESOMA and the printing of 1500 copies of Kuchanso, a political journal used for propaganda in the Frontline States and Malawi.
 Two other socialist countries said to have supported LESOMA are the Soviet Union and Cuba.
 The party existed until 1991 when LESOMA, together with two other Malawian opposition parties, formed the United Front for Multiple Democracy.
-Arguably the greatest achievement of LESOMA is that its mere existence rewrites Malawian history; as the most radical party of the deterritorialized Malawian opposition under the Western sponsored dictatorship of Hastings Banda it links Malawi to the African struggle against Apartheid and Neocolonialism during the Cold War.
+As the most radical party of the deterritorialized Malawian opposition under the Western sponsored dictatorship of Hastings Banda, it linked Malawi to the African struggle against Apartheid and Neocolonialism during the Cold War.